OpenVAA/voting-advice-application/docs/contributing/style-guides.md

 # Style guides

-In general, Prettier formats the code in a nice way.
+In general, Prettier formats the code in a nice way, but there are other requirements that you must take care of manually.

+## Comments

+Do not manually break comments into lines of a certain length unless separating paragraphs.
+This enables developers to use line-wrapping based on their own preference without adding unneccessary lines to the code.

+## TypeScript

+We follow the conventions of [TypeScript Style Guide](https://mkosir.github.io/typescript-style-guide/) with the following exception:

+- [The naming conventions](https://mkosir.github.io/typescript-style-guide/#variables-1) for booleans are optional but if possible should be adhered to.

 ## CSS